 PARIS, France — Claude Monet (1840-1926) was one of the most influential artists of 19th century French painting.
 Throughout his long career, he indulged in a wide range of artistic genres such as portraiture, still life and genre-painting.
 Monet devoted his entire life to the study of nature and its transient effects of light and atmosphere.
 Extremely talented and endowed with a strong personality, the artist became one of the key figures in the advent of Impressionism that transformed French art in the second half of the 19th century.

-Here we take a brief look at Monet’s muse and his relationship with England, ahead of an exciting new exhibition at Tate Britain later this year entitled: Impressionists in London: French Artists in Exile, 1870-1904.
+Here we take a brief look at Monet’s muse and his relationship with England, ahead of an exciting new exhibition at Tate Britain entitled: Impressionists in London: French Artists in Exile, 1870-1904.

 The Artist’s Early Years